TWasilonek/Drag-Drop-Calculator/README.md

   * A fully working calculator performing basic mathematical operations;
   * A Memory Display that allows interaction with the memorized operations:
     * Selecting elements of previous operations;
-    * Drag and drop actions to reuse those elements in the current opeartion (I'm using the standard HTML5 Drag and Drop API);
+    * Drag and drop actions to reuse those elements in the current operation (I'm using the standard HTML5 Drag and Drop API);
     * Deleting an operation from the Memory Display;
     * Deleting all operations at once from the Memory Display;
     * Restoring all cleared operations;